pdf libraries

 Java

-How to Generate PDF from HTML Using Playwright Java
+How to Generate PDF from HTML with Playwright and Java

 Marcelo Abreu, founder of pdforge